Syzygianinfern0/Pika-Art-API/README.md

 ```script
 pip install -r requirements.txt
 ```
-3. We need two keys from [Pika.art](https://pika.art).
-You will need to login and use the browser's developer tools to get the keys.
-Submit a generation request and look for the `v1.5` request.
+3. We need three keys from [Pika.art](https://pika.art).
+You will need to login and use the browser's developer tools to get the keys (refer screenshots below).
+   - Submit a generation request and look for the `v1.5` request.
 The keys are in the headers under `Authorization`.
 Copy it along with the `Bearer` prefix.
-The second key is from any of the `my-library` requests.
+   - The second key is from any of the `my-library` requests.
 These should be populating automatically.
 Copy the `Cookie` header value along with the `sb-login` prefix.
+   - The final key is from any of the `subscriptions` requests.
+Look for your User ID in the request URL.
+Copy it without the `eq.` prefix.
 4. Copy the `example_config.yaml` file to `config.yaml` and fill in the keys.
 5. Put your prompts in the `all_prompts.txt` file.
 Each prompt should be on a new line.
-6. Run the main script
+6. Run the main script.
 ```script
 python main.py
 ```